GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/fabric-host.md

 <div class="alert alert-warning" role="alert">
 	Geyser-Fabric <b>ONLY</b> runs only on the latest Minecraft: Java Edition version, which is {{ site.data.versions.java }}. <br>
-You can use Geyser on a BungeeCord/Velocity proxy, or Geyser Standalone instead.
+To use Geyser with an older Fabric server, you can use Geyser on a BungeeCord/Velocity proxy, or Geyser Standalone instead.
  </div>

 1. Select your server hosting provider in the dropdown above.